Preparing for Your Orthopedic Surgery

 - Operation consent form from your doctor's office

-- Eyeglasses or contact lens, with case
+- Eyeglasses or contact lenses, with case

-- Shoes-walking, sturdy and comfortable
+- Shoes: good for walking, sturdy and comfortable

-- Robe-short length, complete front opening
+- Robe: short length, complete front opening

 - Personal nightclothes (optional)